Indezine Logo

 Figure 2: Slide Master button

-5. This brings up the Slide Master view, as shown in Figure 3.
-Here select the Slide Master (the larger thumbnail) within the pane on the right side (highlighted in red within Figure 3).
+5. Doing so brings up Slide Master view, as shown in Figure 3, below.
+Here select the Slide Master (the larger thumbnail) within the pane on the right side, as shown highlighted in red within Figure 3.

 6. Slide Master selected